-- "Mazor Robotics", "Mazor," the "Company", the "registrant", "us", "we" and "our" refer to Mazor Robotics Ltd., an Israeli company, and, unless the context indicates otherwise, the Subsidiaries: - "ADSs" are to our American Depositary Shares, each representing two of our Ordinary Shares; - "Companies Law" are to Israel's Companies Law, 5759-1999, as amended; - "Dollars", "U.S. dollars", "U.S. \$" and "\$" are to United States Dollars; - "Exchange Act" are to the United States Securities Exchange Act of 1934, as amended;
+- "Mazor Robotics", "Mazor," the "Company", the "registrant", "us", "we" and "our" refer to Mazor Robotics Ltd., an Israeli company, and, unless the context indicates otherwise, the Subsidiaries; - "ADSs" are to our American Depositary Shares, each representing two of our Ordinary Shares; - "Companies Law" are to Israel's Companies Law, 5759-1999, as amended; - \bullet "Dollars", "U.S. dollars", "U.S. \$" and "\$" are to United States Dollars; - "Exchange Act" are to the United States Securities Exchange Act of 1934, as amended;

-- "FDA" are to the United States Food and Drug Administration; - "IRS" are to the United States Internal Revenue Service; - "NASDAQ" are to the NASDAQ Global Market; - "OCS" are to the Israel's Office of the Chief Scientist of the Ministry of Economy; - "Ordinary Shares", "our shares" and similar expressions refer to our ordinary shares, par value NIS 0.01 per share; - "SEC" are to the United States Securities and Exchange Commission; - "Securities Act" are to the United States Securities Act of 1933, as amended; - "Shekels" and "NIS" are to New Israel Shekels, the Israeli currency; - "Subsidiaries" are to the U.S. Subsidiary and to Mazor Robotics Pte Ltd., a Singapore company, and a wholly owned subsidiary of Mazor; - "TASE" are to the Tel Aviv Stock Exchange; and - "U.S. Subsidiary" are to Mazor Robotics, Inc., a Delaware corporation, and a wholly owned subsidiary of Mazor.
+- "FDA" are to the United States Food and Drug Administration; - "IRS" are to the United States Internal Revenue Service; - "NASDAQ" are to the NASDAQ Global Market; - "IIA" are to The Israel Innovation Authority, formerly known as the Office of the Chief Scientist of the Ministry of Economy ("OCS"); - "Ordinary Shares", "our shares" and similar expressions refer to our ordinary shares, par value NIS 0.01 per share; - "SEC" are to the United States Securities and Exchange Commission; - "Securities Act" are to the United States Securities Act of 1933, as amended; - "Shekels" and "NIS" are to New Israel Shekels, the Israeli currency; - "Subsidiaries" are to the U.S. Subsidiary and to Mazor Robotics Pte Ltd., a Singapore company, and a wholly owned subsidiary of Mazor; - "TASE" are to the Tel Aviv Stock Exchange; and - "U.S. Subsidiary" are to Mazor Robotics, Inc., a Delaware corporation, and a wholly owned subsidiary of Mazor.